GLO Center Logo - LGBTQ community center

 Aaron joined GLO as its first full-time Executive Director at the beginning of 2024.
 His time as an LGBTQ+ advocate led to serving on the board of PFLAG Springfield/SWMO for several years, including two years as president.
 Professionally, before accepting this role, Aaron served the community in several roles at the Springfield-Greene County Health Department and was the development director for FosterAdopt Connect.
 His goal is simple, to make southwest Missouri a better, safer place for all LGBTQ+ people.
 Aaron is also a small business owner, an award winning mead maker, and a foster parent.

-Aaron Schekorra
+Aaron Kitchens

 Executive Director | he/him